cristianvasquez/obsidian-prettify/README.md

 ### v0.0.1

 Initial Release, just playing around for the first time with Obsidian and the plugins.
 No settings, Just the minimum possible

+## Disclaimer

+This plugin is provided as is, and is focused on my personal use of Obsidian on Linux.
+As such it is not thoroughly tested across all operating systems and features of Obsidian.

 ---